Introduction | Example | Tutorial | Applications

 i = ConvertToInteger("12345") will work, as well.

-If the conversion to an integer succeeds, your string will be changed to an integer and you can use it however you please, including in mathematical expressions.
+If the conversion to an integer succeeds, the value of your string will be changed to an integer and you can use it however you please, including in mathematical expressions.

 If the conversion fails, a message box will pop up letting you know it failed and your macro execution will abort.